bogdan-calapod/asryx-macos/README.md

 notify-send
 ```

-Whenever the event is emmited, `notify-send` pipes it to Mako, Dunst, or any active desktop notification daemon to render it.
+Whenever the event is emitted, `notify-send` pipes it to Mako, Dunst, or any active desktop notification daemon to render it.

 **Runtime state:**